maxime-a/A320-RMP-SIM/README.md

 ## Intro

 Code is running on Processing 3, with controlP5 graphical library.
-Pictures in the repository are needed for background and buttons.
+Pictures in the RMP folder are needed for background and buttons.

 ## Processing code